 Talking Our Truths

-Healing Through Story and Arts.
+Healing Through Story

-About the Primary Resources (Year Levels 1-6)
+About the Early Learning & Primary Resources (Year Levels 1-6)

 Archie Roach AM’s internationally recognised iconic song, Took The Children Away, has been beautifully translated into a picture book for early years learning, featuring illustrations by Uncle Archie’s late partner and musical collaborator Ruby Hunter.